Madness of March 2026

 And 18 times there have been at least three double-digit seeds to make the Sweet 16.

-Auburn is the No. 1 overall seed in this year's NCAA Tournament.
-The No. 1 overall seed has also lost in the Second Round three times.
+Duke is the No. 1 overall seed in this year's NCAA Tournament.
+The No. 1 overall seed has also lost in the Second Round only three times.

 A #14 seed has never beaten a #11 seed (7-0).

-Gonzaga has gone to 9 straight Sweet 16s.
+Gonzaga lost in the Second Round last year.
+Prior to that, they had gone to 9 straight Sweet 16s.

 Sweet 16